Herman Rosenblat: Reaction to discovery

 On December 27, 2008, the same day of Rosenblat's confession, Berkley Group cancelled the book publication, saying that it had received "new information" from Rosenblat's agent.
 A spokesman said that they would be asking for the money back that they had advanced, and the company has declined making any more comments on the matter.
 A children's edition of the book, written by a third party, Laurie Friedman of Miami, titled Angel Girl, had been released in September 2008.
 When Lerner Books learned that the book was based on Rosenblat's falsehoods they said that they wouldn't make any reprint and that they would refund any returned copy.
 About 2,000 copies were sold.

 Producer Harris Salomon wasn't aware of Rosenblat's hoax when he started working on his movie of the Rosenblat story, but still intends to produce it, as he had always planned a "loose and fictionalised adaptation" and "the story retains its power to grip audiences worldwide."
 He had been working with Rosenblat over a six-year period as the original feature film was being developed.
 According to Salomon, the script for the feature was completed in October 2009 with casting to commence by Celestia Fox in London.
 Producers Abi Sirokh, Gabor Koltai, Lew Rywin and Thierry Potok contributed to the project.
-The new motion picture tells the story of Herman Rosenblat, with a style similar to the movie The Insider.
+The new motion picture tells the story of Herman Rosenblat, with a style similar to the film The Insider.
 After the revelation of the hoax, the focus of the film was changed to a psychological love story examining why a Holocaust survivor would make up a story about the Holocaust and the love for his wife while driven by greed, fame and the memory of the Holocaust.
 Salomon has asked Rosenblat to donate all the earnings of the film to Holocaust survivor charities but Rosenblat refused.

-Oprah posted a disclaimer on her website, and in February 2009 she said that she was "disappointed", but she denied having been duped by Rosenblat and that she was "minding my own business."
-Gayle King, a friend of Oprah's, pointed out that a lot of other people had also been duped and that she was being scapegoated.
+Winfrey posted a disclaimer on her website, and in February 2009, she said that she was "disappointed", but she denied having been duped by Rosenblat and that she was "minding my own business."
+Gayle King, a friend of Winfrey's, pointed out that a lot of other people had also been duped and claimed that she was being scapegoated.

-In July 2009 a new video was disseminated by the gawker.com web site.
-Rosenblat is re-enacting his Holocaust love story, specifically the throwing of apples over the perimeter fence of the Buchenwald Concentration Camp, long after that part of his story had been discredited as fake.
+In July 2009, the website Gawker reported on a new video released by Rosenblat via YouTube.
+The video features Rosenblat describing and re-enacting his Holocaust love story for the producers of the film adaptation of his book, specifically the throwing of apples over the perimeter fence of the Buchenwald Concentration Camp, long after that part of his story had been discredited as fake.

 On September 1, 2009, York House Press published a paperback book titled The Apple, written by Penelope Holt.
 It tells Rosenblat's life story.
 Peter Kubicek, an outspoken critic of the original book, reportedly advised the author and is thanked in the preface of the book.